History

 The facade of the church was divided by buttresses in the corners and on the bays dividing lines.
 Friezes were created at the height of the original culmination and at the gables.
 In the chancel and transept it obtained the form of semi-circular interpenetrating arcades placed on a bright plastered background.
 The eastern facade of the chancel was distinguished by three large, pointed windows with tracery, the ocular with a moulded frame situated above and a triangular gable.
 The wall of the chancel was also divided into three vertical parts with stone columns with chalice and cube capitals, which support further running pilaster strips.
 The oldest windows in the longitudinal walls of the nave (two eastern bays) and the chancel were originally relatively narrow, splayed, topped with semicircular arches.
 Later windows in the western bays of the nave received Gothic, pointed forms.

+The interior of the church was covered with rib vaults, based in the eastern part and in the aisles on columns with cup and cube heads, as well as bases with a flattened moulding and plain crockets.
+Only in the chapels the heads were covered with bas-relief decoration with floral motifs.
 The bays were separated by arch bands, which, similarly to the wall ribs, were made of bricks, while the remaining diagonal ribs were made of stone and brick fittings, arranged alternately.
 The central nave was separated from the transept by a arch supported on a moulded stone and brick bracket.
 The church floor was made of ceramic tiles with rectangular and square shapes.
 They all had an embossed palmette and braid ornament with various patterns.
 The tiles were covered with yellow – green, yellow, brown and white – yellow glaze.

 In the late Gothic period, the walls of the church were raised about 1.6 meters above the arcaded frieze.
 For this reason, the original cross-rib vaults in the interior were replaced in the central nave and in the four eastern bays of the northern aisle with barrel vaults.
 The vaults of the northern pair of chapels at the transept also changed in a similar way.

 The monastery buildings were erected on the south side of the church.
 At the end of the Middle Ages they consisted of three wings, which cloisters surrounded the internal patio.
 In the light of the latest research, the eastern wing from the first half of the 13th century can be considered the oldest.
 From the north, it housed the sacristy adjacent to the church, as a result of expansion at the end of the Middle Ages consisting of three rooms.
 Then there was a parlour, that is a room where the brothers could talk without breaking the vow of silence.
-On the southern side, the parlour was adjacent to the chapter house, the most important room in the abbey, used for the daily gatherings of monks under the leadership of the abbot, during which the most important matters of the convent were consulted and the monks’ vices were judged.
+On the southern side, the parlour was adjacent to the chapter house, the most important room in the abbey, used for the daily gatherings of monks under the leadership of the abbot, during which the most important matters of the community were consulted and the monks’ vices were judged.
 The entrance to the chapter house led from the cloister, the adjacent wall was also pierced with two two-lights windows, so that lay brothers gathered in the cloister could listen to the proceedings.
 The next room of the east wing was a lobby that allowed to go outside the enclosure buildings and the refectory, later transformed into a fraternity, that is a room for manual work of monks, used especially in winter.
 Most often scriptorias were arranged in fraternities, located as close to the calefactories as possible, so that the brothers could warm their fingers frozen in winter while writing the books.

 On the first floor of the east wing there was a dormitory of th emonks, connected by stairs with the church transept, so that the brothers could quickly get to night prayers.
 On the opposite side from the dormitory, one could get to the latrines, from which the impurities fell into the system of canals supplying water, and then getting rid of it after cleaning the latrines.
 There were two canals in this part: one served the ground floor of the building, the other was connected to the first floor.
 In the fourteenth century, at the southern end of the east wing, an impressive one-story building was erected with small windows ending in segmental arches.
 It probably performed economic functions at that time.